DataDog/hiring-engineers/answers.md

 ### * Set the Timeboard's timeframe to the past 5 minutes

-**Note:** Incrementing time frames via keyboard and entering custom timeframes is in beta, it doesn't work on timeboard.
-I had to select the past 15 mins and then click and zoom on one of the graph and selecting a 5 mins interval <br>
+You can select the past 15 mins and then click and zoom on one of the graph and selecting a 5 mins interval <br>
 ![screen5mins](images/Snip20200630_23.png)

 ### * Take a snapshot of this graph and use the @ notation to send it to yourself.

+Out of box, there are two types of notification supported: desktop notifications and emails.
+But more can be added with integrations like integrating with Slack, ServiceNow and etc. Once it's setup, you can @ notify by typing the **@** sign followed by the name of the person specified in the email notification setting.

 ![screen5mins](images/Snip20200630_24.png)